-These brightly colored hammocks afford the user an opportunity to sleep or lounge, suspended, in com-plete evenly supported comfort.
+These brightly colored hammocks afford the user an opportunity to sleep or lounge, suspended, in complete evenly supported comfort.
 In addition they are refreshingly cool in hot summer days or nights.
 JUST ARRIVED !!!
-Columbian Wall Hanging & Tapestries NEWS STAND & GENERAL STORE 113 WEST MONROE ST. the observer Wednesday, November 12, 1975 Providing a service Student businesses result as prices increase by Pat Cuneo Staff Reporter Traditionally, college students are pictured as having more spirit and idealism than theordinarycitizen and for this reason, outsiders aren't too surprised when they see students starting their own business However, most tradition is thrown out on modern college campuses and students live in a realistic environment.
+Columbian Wall Hanging & Tapestries NEWS STAND & GENERAL STORE 113 WEST MONROE ST. Providing a service 3 Student businesses result as prices increase by Pat Cuneo Staff Reporter Traditionally, college students are pictured as having more spirit and idealism than theordinarycitizen and for this reason, outsiders aren't too surprised when they see students starting their own husiness However, most tradition is thrown out on modern college campuses and students live in a realistic environment.
 Student-run businesses interviewed by the Observer include a record company, stereo equipment, plant sales, genuine leather belts and quilt sales.
 Motivated by increased prices Three years ago senior Mike LaValle started a record combecause he was inpany not terested in music or to make a killing and retire at the age of fifty instead of sixty-five, but because area recored outlets drastically increased their prices.
 Today, LaValle along with two roommates, Ed Garvey and Bob Kastenholz, aren't raking in huge amounts ofmoney but they're providing Notre Dame students with a service they couldn't get any other way Operating under the name Flanner Records, the trio sells virtually every type of music at substantial discount prices.
-'We feel the students have been ripped off by going off-campus to buy albums and we can save them tifty cents to a dollar on albums," related LaValle.
+We feel the students have been ripped off by going off-campus to buy albums and we can save them tifty cents to a dollar on albums," related LaValle.
 Since they are running the "business" out of their room and it's not their life's work, the students don't carry a large stock of albums but call in orders to the supply company upon request.
 Retailing \$6.98 LP's are sold at \$4.55 including tax, which is the lowest price in the South Bend area.
 Similarly, double albums retailing at \$11.98 are sold for \$7.75.
 Cassettes and 8-tracks are priced at \$5.50.
 Currently, orders are placed by phone once or twice per week and the albums are received the following day.
-The majority of the business is done on the order basis which means that the speed of the operation rests with the students.
-The albums are purchased from the same middlemen discount wholesalers as record stores use so the albums are identical. at a low cost is because "there is no overhead as we run things right from our room."
+The majority of the business is done on the order basis which means that the speed of the operation rests with the students The albums are purchased from the same middlemen discount wholesalers as record stores use so the albums are identical LaValle explains that the ability of Flanner Records to sell albums at a low cost is because "there is no overhead as we run things right from our room.'
 Flanner Records is obviously an easily accessible spot on campus for residents.
 Everything is run from 807 Flanner.
 They also offer guaranteed quality with defective albums automatically replaced.
-Garvey and Kastenholz, both aren't any hitches in the business you wait a little longer for the albums but you save a lot more,' they explained.
-Right around the corner from currently operating a plant and Flanner Records is another student operated business.
+Garvey and Kastenholz, both junior business majors, sum up t-ne business confidently.
+"There just aren't any hitches in the business you wait a little longer for the albums but you save a lot more,' they explained.
+Flanner Records is another student operated business.

 The Golden Dome Stereo Co.
-IS run by Jim Watkins from 809 Flanner.
+1s run by Jim Watkins from 809 Flanner.

-Like his friends, Watkins has a key interest in music and sells name brand stereos and equipment at twenty to sixty per cent cent lower than area dealers, Golden Dome Stereo sales are factory sealed, factory direct, and guaranteed.
-These Notre Dame students said they finally refused to yield to the economically strained businesses around town and start businesses to aid the students who can't afford to pay unrealistic prices.
-Other businesses \$10 and consist of solid brass Paul Linehan, of 251 Dillon, is buckles and 25 different belt LaValle explains that the ability of Flanner Records to sell albums at a low east is because it there is a self albums company.
+Like his friends, Watkins has a key interest in music and sells name brand stereos and equipment at twenty to sixty per cent cent lower than area dealers, Golden Dome Stereo sales are factory sealed, factory direct, and guaranteed These Notre Dame students said they finally refused to yield to the economically strained businesses around town and start businesses to aid the students who can't afford to pay unrealistic prices.
+Other businesses (continued from page 1) tivated.